 Graves’ disease – a common form of hyperthyroidism

-Graves’ disease, named after Robert Graves, an Irish physician discovering the condition about 150 years ago, has the distinction of being the most common form of hyperthyroidism.
+Grave’s disease is an immune system disorder that results in the overproduction of thyroid hormones (hyperthyroidism).
+Named after Robert Graves, an Irish physician discovering the condition about 150 years ago, Graves’ disease has the distinction of being the most common form of hyperthyroidism.
 This disease runs in families and is 7-8 times more common in women than men.

 Thyroid disease in general, is a common condition with a lifetime incidence of around 12% in the United States.
 Women tend to have more thyroid problems than men and it is estimated that around 2 to 3 % of the population will develop hyperthyroidism sometime during their lifetime.